j4mesli/One-Piece-Jeopardy-/README.md

 1. as non-registered user, I can register a new account with the site
 2. as a user, I can log in to the site
-3. as a user, I can view my past games (if any)
 4. as a user, I can play the game
+3. as a user, I can view the Global Leaderboard (top 20 players by points)

 ## Research Topics